kavyanshpandey/Covid19--Tracker/README.md

 # </> Covid Tracker
 This project is made on VueJS with the help of COVID19 API.
-Simple tracker for Covid-19 cases and deaths
+Simple tracker for Covid-19 cases and deaths....
 # [Covid-19 Description]

 Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.